 Hot Fuzz was filled with comedic and acting talent and most of them don’t need any introduction.
 Timothy Dalton relished playing the villain of the piece and Rory McCann had a surprising early role as the dimwitted Lurch.
 Many of the actors in small roles like Olivia Colman, Rafe Spall, and Lucy Punch ended up having successful careers.

 Nick Frost’s roles evolve throughout the Cornetto Trilogy.
-In Shaun of the Dead Frost’s character was a waster that held Shaun back, Hot Fuzz he was well-meaning if a bit childlike, and in The World’s End he was the mature one.
+In Shaun of the Dead Frost’s character was a waster that holds Shaun back, Hot Fuzz he was well-meaning if a bit childlike, and in The World’s End he was the mature one.
 It allowed Pegg and Frost to explore different dynamics and show they weren’t playing the same characters over-and-over again.
 The key to Hot Fuzz was how the friendship between Angel and Danny developed and grew throughout the film.
 It was almost romantic.
 According to the IMDB trivia page Angel was meant to have a romantic interest and when she was cut most of her dialogue went to Danny.

 Hot Fuzz is a hilarious film and it has stood the test of time.
 It’s a film that hits the ground running with the opening montage and barely lets up.
 The jokes involving the escaped swan were quintessentially English and whenever there are any incidents involving police officers and swans it leads to Hot Fuzz references.
 There were callbacks throughout Hot Fuzz like the fascist/hag.
 My favourite Easter Egg in the film was the Shaun of the Dead DVD in the bargain bin.